realbucketofchicken/BeepSaber/README.md

 # Open Slice
 This is a fork of [Open Saber by LeandroDreamer](https://github.com/leandrodreamer/BeepSaber) which is a fork of [Beep Saber by NeoSpark314](https://github.com/NeoSpark314/BeepSaber) ported to Godot 4.7, with more modchart support.

-(The OQ Toolkit is only partially ported/patched for it to work on Godot 4 with OpenXR, most features that are not used in this project will not work)

 This fork tries to improve the experience, graphics and aims to make it more of it's own game instead of just a demo.